caiannello/PicoDAW/software/pi_pico_w/README.md

+So far, the Pi Pico code is just a switch / LCD test, with an attempt at a tone generator.

 Note, this Arduino project uses the excellent gfx library, [TFT_eSPI, by Bodmer.](https://github.com/Bodmer/TFT_eSPI)

 Before compiling, you have to customize one file of the library to reflect the GPIO connections to the LCD.
 (I tried defining them in my project, but I was unsuccessful.)